Mooleane/aaron-capstone-project/README.md

             Affection Requirement: 2
 ```

-## Added input for "NEW" or "OLD" entries
+## Added an input for newer or older entries

-The beginning of the program will now ask for "NEW" or "OLD" entries for Pokémon.
+The start of the program will now ask for newer or older entries for Pokémon.

 ```python
 entry_type = input("Type \"NEW\" for newer entries, \"OLD\" for older entries. ")